 The riff generator Bradley Barnes (guitar) took his vows and was sworn into this noisy force of space rock supremacy, alongside Salvaggio and propulsion master Morgan Faber (drums).
 The trio’s own admitted goal, the driving initiative behind them, is “…to create Mars Metal that rocks the universe.”
 Toward the end of last year, these displaced Martians delivered the next salvo in intergalactic communication, the aforementioned five-song ‘Return From The Void‘ EP.

-There is a neat trick taking place here, one that I instantly recognized after my first full listen of this short-player.
-This wired-for-sound trio have taken a broad spectrum of influences from a variety of genres, and morphed them into something all their own.
+There is a neat trick-taking place here, one that I instantly recognized after my first full listen to this short-player.
+This wired-for-sound trio has taken a broad spectrum of influences from a variety of genres and morphed them into something all their own.
 However, they cannot escape that recognizable Texas twist on their output, something they share with such acts as Mothership, Wo Fat, Venomous Maximus, or Duel.
 If you have a discerning ear, you cannot miss it in cuts like “Black Leather” or “Journey” (both songs happen to feature guest vocal contributor Rain Nox).

 Then there is “Your Altars“, a song heavily laced with atmospheric nuances, both musically and vocally, interspersed between passages of a more aggressive nature.
 The placement of these alternating transmitting strengths complements one another, calming one minute and combusting the next.
 It is a process applied in another powerhouse presented here, “Everything (But You)“, one of my personal favorites.